-Tea is as British as apple pie is American – it’s just one of those food experiences that everyone associates with the country and culture.
+Tea is as British as apple pie is American – it’s just one of those drinks that everyone associates with the country and culture.
 Tea was brought to the British Isles in the 17th century, and it quickly became a liquid staple.
-Anna, the seventh Duchess of Bedford, invented afternoon tea in 1840 when she sought a snack between lunch and – fashionably late, by American standards – dinner.
+Anna, the seventh Duchess of Bedford, invented “afternoon tea” in 1840 when she sought a snack between lunch and – fashionably late, by American standards – dinner.
 Today, afternoon tea is still offered across the country, and places in the capital vie to be considered among the best afternoon teas in London.

-I’ve enjoyed afternoon tea many times while living in and visiting London, including at sketch, The Dorchester, Cutter & Squidge, and The Wolseley.
+I’ve enjoyed afternoon tea many times while living in and visiting London, including at sketch, The Dorchester, Cutter & Squidge, and The Wolseley, all of which are on this list.
 Each experience is unique, and all were delicious – inspiring me to write up a list of the best London afternoon teas.
 This list is as much to inspire you as to give me a to-do for future London trips too!

 If you’d like to try this “afternoon tea thing” while visiting London, look no further.
-This list is long, yes, but comprehensive.
+This list is long, yes, but shows a wide range of ways to enjoy this distinctly British experience, no matter your travel style or budget..
 If you aren’t sold on the delectable, indulgent offering from at least one place on this list, maybe tea just isn’t your thing!
 (Try one of these must-have London foods instead?)
 In any case, here are the best afternoon teas in London, to inspire you and whet your appetite.

 A few notes before diving in: First, all photos are the property of the respective restaurant.
 Second, be aware that tea can be quite expensive.
 It usually starts from £20 per person – but can be as much as £100.
 You may only be able to budget for 1-2 during your London trip.